Tours and courses by certified dive masters & tour guides speaking English, Spanish and French.

 3. Verify the safety of your equipment the night before.

 Pre-dive equipment safety checks are another absolute necessary if you’re to ensure you’re as absolutely safe as possible – 15% of the diving fatalities in 2016 were caused by equipment malfunctions that could have been avoided had the divers checked their scuba diving kit more rigorously before entering the water.
-Be sure to inflate and deflate your BCD; make sure you’re more than familiar with your emergency release belt and that you have the necessary weights with you; check your air tank is completely full and take some breathes through your regulator to ensure it’s functioning at full capacity; check all of your gear is correctly tightened and strapped; and always complete a final double-check of every facet of your kit.
-It’s no exaggeration so say that your life could depend on the rigour of this careful examination, so always, always make sure you’re as thorough as possible.
+Be sure to inflate and deflate your BCD; make sure you’re more than familiar with your emergency release belt and that you have the necessary weights with you; check your air tank is completely full and take some breaths through your regulator to ensure it’s functioning at full capacity; check all of your gear is correctly tightened and strapped, and always complete a final double-check of every facet of your kit.
+It’s no exaggeration to say that your life could depend on the rigour of this careful examination, so always, always make sure you’re as thorough as possible.

 4. Ascend slowly and safely.

 The key to safe ascent is your safety stops.
 This is completely essential if someone is accending safely, because if your ascent rate is too speedy then the pressure increases as you get nearer and nearer to the surface means that the nitrogen which has been absorbed by your bloodstream when you’re diving at depths haven’t been dissolved, consequently, the bubbles that form on the bloodstream can result in decompression sickness.
 Prevention is simple – just ensure that you ascend at a rate of no more than 18 meters/60 ft per minute and ensure your safety stop for three minutes unless a lack of air or the ocean’s conditions negates the possibility of doing so.

 5. Dive within your limits.